1880s Bufford Ice Skating Trade Card Set and Checklist

 |Number in Set

-The backs of the cards vary, offering different advertisements for products and businesses.
-I have not seen an exact date for this trade card but it was almost certainly issued over several years.
+I have not seen an exact date for these trade cards but they were possibly issued over several years.
 Most dates of them that I have seen referenced are from the late 1880s.